Nomadland: Release

-Searchlight Pictures (then-named Fox Searchlight Pictures) acquired the worldwide distribution rights for Nomadland in February 2019.
-The film had its world premiere at the 77th Venice International Film Festival on September 11, 2020, and screened at the 2020 Toronto International Film Festival later the same day.
+Searchlight Pictures (then named Fox Searchlight Pictures) acquired the worldwide distribution rights for Nomadland in February 2019.
+The film had its world premiere at the 77th Venice International Film Festival on September 11, 2020, and screened at the 2020 Toronto International Film Festival later that day.
 At Venice, the film won several awards, including the festival's top honor, the Golden Lion.
 At Toronto, the film won the People's Choice Award.
 It is the first film to win the top prize at both Venice and Toronto.

-In association with Searchlight, Film at Lincoln Center held exclusive virtual screenings of the film for one week only beginning on December 4, 2020, the film's initial release date before Searchlight delayed it to February 19, 2021, due to concerns of the COVID-19 pandemic.
+In association with Searchlight, Film at Lincoln Center held exclusive virtual screenings of the film for one week only beginning on December 4, 2020, the film's initial release date before Searchlight delayed it to February 19, 2021, due to the COVID-19 pandemic.
 It was released in IMAX theaters on January 29, 2021, with a wide theatrical and drive-in release in the United States on February 19, and streaming on Hulu the same day.
 A two-week preview season in certain regions of Australia and New Zealand began on December 26, 2020, before a wider release on March 4, 2021.

 Nomadland was released on Disney+ on April 9, 2021, in Canada, and April 30, 2021, in most other countries.
-Although originally scheduled for a limited release in China starting on April 23, 2021, the film did not get released after facing censorship due to questions of Zhao's citizenship and statements she had made in the past putting China in a negative light.
+Though originally scheduled for a limited release in China starting on April 23, 2021, the film went unreleased after facing censorship due to questions of Zhao's citizenship and unfavorable things she had said in the past about China.

 Nomadland was released on Blu-ray and digital streaming services on April 27, 2021, by Walt Disney Studios Home Entertainment.

 Reception

 Box office

 Nomadland grossed $3.7 million in the United States and Canada, and $35.4 million in other territories, for a worldwide total of $39.1 million.

-Although Searchlight did not publicly release Nomadlands grosses, it was released in North America the same day as The Little Things, and sources estimated a gross of $170,000 from its two-week IMAX run, then $503,000 from 1,175 theaters in its wide opening weekend on February 19, for a total of $673,000.
-Social media monitor RelishMix noted online response was "mixed-to-leaning-positive" among audiences.
-In its second wide release weekend, it earned an estimated $330,000 from 1,200 theaters, for a four-week running total of $1.1 million.
+Although Searchlight did not publicly release Nomadlands grosses, it was released in North America the same day as The Little Things, and sources estimated a gross of $170,000 from its two-week IMAX run and $503,000 from 1,175 theaters in its wide opening weekend on February 19, for a total of $673,000.
+Social media monitor RelishMix noted online audience response was "mixed-to-leaning-positive".
+In its second wide release weekend, it earned an estimated $330,000 from 1,200 theaters, for a four-week total of $1.1 million.